codeparty/protocoljs/README.md

 - Make it compatible across more browsers.
 - Make it more robust to using serialized objects with the library between runtime restarts.
-- Reflect small differences in coding style.
+- Reflect other stylistic opinions.

 ## Installation